benrobinsoncc/KeyCo/IMPROVEMENT_PLAN.md

 - Create privacy policy document/page
 - Add URL to App Store Connect → App Privacy section
 - Consider what data you collect:
-  - User text (sent to backend for AI processing)
+  - User text (sent to backend for AI processing via HTTPS)
-  - API keys (stored in keychain)
+  - Snippets (stored locally in App Group UserDefaults)
-  - Snippets (stored locally)
+  - No API keys stored on device (API keys are server-side on Vercel)
   - Usage analytics (if any)

 ## ⚠️ High Priority Improvements